marisapatel3/Semi-Autonomous-Lug-Nut-Fastening-Unfastening-System/README.md

 - **Controller:** Raspberry Pi Pico 2, programmed in MicroPython (developed in VS Code over serial).
 - **Drivers:** Two Adafruit TMC2209 stepper motor drivers (STEP interface) driving the two NEMA-17 stepper motors.
 - **Power:** AC to DC supply feeding both TMC2209 stepper motor drivers.
-- **Logic flow:** Reads the mm coordinate text file produced by `detection.py`, converts each target to relative/absolute displacement from home, and since the CoreXY axes are coupled, commands both NEMA-17 stepper motors simultaneously.
+- **Logic Flow:** Reads the mm coordinate text file produced by `detection.py`, converts each target to relative/absolute displacement from home, and since the CoreXY axes are coupled, commands both NEMA-17 stepper motors simultaneously.
 The Pico 2 generates synchronized STEP signals for both TMC2209 stepper motor drivers, and the carriage moves through each coordinate in a "star" sequence (mirroring a manual lug-nut fastening order).
 - Motion parameters (mm/step conversion, speed, acceleration) were iteratively tuned against the vertically mounted CoreXY frame, which was the main limiter on achievable speed/smoothness (see [Limitations](#limitations)).

 <p align="center">